Rhydding, Queensland: Geography

 The Dawson Highway forms most of the northern boundary of Rydding.
 The Fitzroy Developmental Road enters the locality from the south and has its junction with the Dawson Highway within the locality.
 A number of creeks flow from south to north through Rhydding; these are ultimately tributaries of the Dawson River, which in turn is a tributary of the Fitzroy River, which flows into the Coral Sea near Port Alma.

-Rhydding is a mixture of freehold and leasing land, used for grazing cattle.
+Rhydding is a mixture of freehold and leased land.
+The land use is grazing on native vegetation.

 History

 As the locality is within the parish of Rhydding, presumably it takes its name from the parish.